masbicudo/Pandoc-Emojis-Filter/readme.md

 Then, in VSCode, attach to Node process... the JS filter code will be waiting, and will only continue execution after the debugger is attached.
 If you don't attach the debugger, then it will stall in an infinite loop.

+## Example: compiled this `readme.md`

+This `readme.md` file was compiled using the following command:

+    pandoc --template="template.tex" -o example.pdf readme.md --filter=svg_filter.js -M emoji=noto-emoji --from gfm

+This is the resulting PDF: [example.pdf](example.pdf)

 ## Filter parameters